-Recent studies confirmed a conservative population estimate of 14,000-16,000 grizzly bears in the province.
+Recent studies confirm a conservative population estimate of 14,000-16,000 grizzly bears in the province.

 Science vs. Emotion